 Subdomains, such as app.domain.com, are common, and yet, chances are, you’ve probably not really noticed them.
 Reason being, domains redirect visitors to subdomains and in the process, it’s generally not evident that you’ve switched to a different web address.
 Officially, a subdomain is part of a site’s Domain Name System (DNS) hierarchy; however, subdomains are managed by a different WordPress account or admin page.

-With a subdomain, you can not only have a different site (and therefore different theme with a completely different set of functionalities), but because a domain and a subdomain act as two different sites, they’re also tracked separately.
+With a subdomain, you can not only have a different site (and therefore a different theme with a completely different set of functionalities) but because a domain and a subdomain act as two different sites, they’re also tracked separately.
 This helps businesses serving different audiences keep better track of user data and analytics, which can be used to better optimize the sites.